-Azaña, who was rapidly becoming the most powerful political figure in the country, told his colleagues that "all the convents of Madrid are not worth the life of a single Republican;" and threatened to resign "if a single person is injured in Madrid because of this stupidity."10 For several days the government did nothing to control the riots.
-Once it did intervene the violence ended quickly, but by that time approximately a hundred churches and convents had been burnt throughout Spain, including 41 in Malaga.11 The government's inaction during the early days of the rioting convinced Catholics throughout the country that the new regime was an implacable enemy of the Church.
+The provisional republican government did not provoke the burning of the convents, but it was very slow to react to the violence, at least partly because many of its members were more or less sympathetic to the rioters.
+Manuel Azaña, who was rapidly becoming the most powerful political figure in the country, told his colleagues that "all the convents of Madrid are not worth the life of a single Republican;" and threatened to resign "if a single person is injured in Madrid because of this stupidity."
+For several days, the government did nothing to control the riots.
+Once it did intervene, the violence ended quickly, but by that time approximately one hundred churches and convents had been burnt throughout Spain, including forty-one in Malaga.
+The government's inaction during the early days of the rioting convinced Catholics throughout the country that the new regime was an implacable enemy of the Church.